JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Steps:

-- Navigate to the Network Interface settings for the DC-1 virtual machine.
+- Locate the Network Interface settings for the DC-1 virtual machine.
 - Select IP configurations to modify the network settings.
 - Open the primary IP configuration (ipconfig1).
 - Change the Private IP allocation setting from Dynamic to Static.